Dra. Marissa C. Vasquez

 Picture

 Danielle (she/her/hers) is a student in the Joint Doctoral Program with San Diego State University and Claremont Graduate University.
-She identifies as a first-generation college graduate from Sacramento, California.
+She identifies as a first-generation college graduate from northern California.
 Prior to being a doctoral student, Danielle worked in higher education as an academic advisor.
 This work experience, as well as an interest in interrogating her own experiences as a student, sparked Danielle’s passion for educational research.
 Through her work, Danielle’s aim is to foster democratic and liberatory school communities for students.

 Higher Education Journey